ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-03-29-the-mrm-and-the-true-islam-campaigns.markdown

 We've all noticed.

-The Ahmadiyya spokesmen _must_ think about these issues and think about ways to cleverly avoid and change the topic.
-That's rough and I don't envy them.
+The Ahmadiyya spokesmen _must_ think about these issues and think about ways to cleverly avoid such topics whenever they go on air.
+That's rough.
+These are good people who mean well.
+I don't envy them.

 ### Islamism and the Public Relations Taboo